-Conceptually, FL control is required every time there is a permeable formation, which creates a risk (A: can we quantify this risk?) of cement slurry liquid phase filtration that in consequence creates a risk (B: can we quantify this risk?) to lose zonal isolation.
+Conceptually, API fluid loss (FL) control is required every time there is a permeable formation.
+This creates a risk (A: can we quantify this risk?) of liquid phase filtration of the of the cement slurry.
+That, in consequence, creates a risk (B: can we quantify this risk?) of losing zonal isolation.

-B: Now the answer to the second question implies that cement logs are run and that you are probably interested in a good cement bond/coverage.
-Lack of FL control would allow excessive filtration and slurry dehydration leading to insufficient cement volume to fill the annular gap and later on radial cracks in the set cement..
-This is seen in cement logs like micro annulus (CBL/VDL) and lower than expected acoustic impedance in ultrasonic logs, most of the times limited to the cement in front of the permeable zone (it can be correlated to Gamma ray and stratigraphic/mud log.
-Sometimes in previous calipers those zones would appear under-gage indicating a thicker mud cake) … In some cases, if the permeable zone is long enough a very low fluid loss value could be required ( < 30 – 50ml/30min) due to the considerable amount of liquid phase lost (FL x Length) … Those slurries would be really expensive.
+Most of the time this is limited to the cement in front of the permeable zone (it correlates to the Gamma-ray and stratigraphic/mud log.
+Sometimes in previous calipers those zones would appear to be under-gage indicating a thicker mud cake).
+In some cases, if the permeable zone is long enough a very low fluid loss value could be required ( < 30 – 50ml/30min) due to the considerable amount of liquid phase lost (FL x Length) … Those slurries would be really expensive.

-So, in summary the FL control required can be estimated by the image on cement logs taking into account the objective (required zonal isolation, stimulation plans, etc.) … Look for your permeable zones and see what the cement log is telling you … Some recommendations:
+So, in summary, the FL control required can be estimated by the image on cement logs, taking into account the objective (required zonal isolation, stimulation plans, etc.) Look for your permeable zones and see what the cement log is telling you.

 – Start with a high yet low FL control (+/- 250 ml/30min).
 This can probably be achieved just with cement and dispersant.
 Sometimes increasing the density 1 or 2 points above neat cement (above 15,8 ppg for class G or 16,2 ppg for class H) helps, e.g., 15,9 or 16 ppg for class G (cement itself is the best FL control additive).

-– Target a thickening time as short as safely possible … Longer-than-necessarily T.T would increase the total liquid filtration.
-Static fluid loss per se .. static fluid loss happen while the slurry is liquid once it starts setting (> 30BC) filtration is quickly reduce until it stops.
+– Target a thickening time as short as safely possible.
+Longer-than-necessarily T.T would increase the total liquid filtration.
+Static fluid loss per se; Static fluid loss happens while the slurry is liquid once it starts setting (> 30BC) filtration is quickly reduced until it stops.

 – Narrow annular gaps and tools like tie back (mule shoe + PBRs restriction/overlapping) would call for a lower-than-apparently-required FL control to prevent cement slurry filtrating on itself.

-– Production zone would require lower FL to reduce formation invasion by cement filtrate
+– The production zone would require a lower FL to reduce formation invasion by cement filtrate.

 - What is the risk of a higher-than-desired FL?.